 There might be a problem in your team that is not allowing the team members to duplicate each other’s efforts and work.
 In such a situation, you can organize a daily standup meeting of 5-10 minutes, and in these meetings, everyone should share what they did yesterday, what they are going to do today and the obstacles in their work.

 Issues of trustworthiness and empowerment

-The team members can also feel low in terms of empowerment and trustworthiness, which might stop them from staying aligned with the firm’s goal.
-For this, you can build backlogs of works that should be completed in a sprint, and these sprints should last for around two weeks.
+The team members can also feel low in terms of empowerment and trustworthiness.
+Which might stop them from staying aligned with the firm’s goal.
+For this, you can build backlogs of works that should be complete in a sprint, and these sprints should last for around two weeks.
 This will allow teams to come up with their own plans for the completion of the work.

 Issues of not meeting the customer’s requirement